-Since the UK's exit from the EU in 2020, the CMA has increasingly handled complex, multijurisdictional mergers alongside other competition authorities - sometimes reaching different conclusions, including regarding remedies, than its peers in Europe and the U.S. The CMA last updated its Merger Remedies Guidance in 2018, and since then has continued its rolling merger remedy evaluations program, publishing the program's latest findings in 2023.
+Since the UK's exit from the EU in 2020, the CMA has increasingly handled complex, multijurisdictional mergers alongside other competition authorities-

+sometimes reaching different conclusions, including regarding remedies, than its peers in Europe and the U.S. The CMA last updated its Merger Remedies Guidance in 2018, and since then has continued its rolling merger remedy evaluations program, publishing the program's latest findings in 2023.6

-The CMA has faced criticism for its strong preference for structural remedies over behavioural ones, particularly in fast-moving sectors such as tech and telecoms.
-The consultation suggests a potential move toward greater flexibility - building on last year's Phase 2 process changes, which allowed for earlier remedy discussions (see our May 2024 client alert for details about the Phase 2 reforms).
+The CMA has faced criticism for its strong preference for structural remedies over behavioral ones, particularly in fast-moving sectors such as tech and telecoms.
+The consultation suggests a potential move toward greater flexibility-building on last year's Phase 2 process changes, which allowed for earlier remedy discussions.7